E13

 Vestfrost Defrost Sensor / Defrost Thermostat Fault

-Alarm and E13 on display; heavy frost on evaporator; temperature unstable.
+Alarm and E13 on display; heavy frost on the evaporator; temperature unstable.

 Advertisements